inveniosoftware/invenio/docs/community/development-environment.rst

 Editors
 ~~~~~~~
 Following editors (listed alphabetically) are used by our existing developers.
-Don't hesitate to reach out on our Gitter channel, to ask for help for useful
+Don't hesitate to reach out on our Discord server, to ask for help for useful
 plugins:

 - `Atom <https://atom.io>`_